microsoft/terminal/doc/specs/NorthStar/Tasks.md

 they know were run in the shell).
 In the absence of shell integration though, it should be able to save these commands to a menu manually.

-It's hard to say that the ultimate vision here isn't partially inspired by the "[workflows]" of [Warp], or by [Fig].
+It is hard to say that the ultimate vision here isn't partially inspired by the "[workflows]" of [Warp], or by [Fig].
 These are modern tools that seek to augment the command-line experience, by making the command-line more approachable.
 Warp quite clearly has the same concept in "workflows" - scripts